sadoksoltan/TroTun/README.md

 # TroTun
-A lightweight mobile application developed using Android Studio, featuring a secure authentication system powered by Firebase, along with a QR code scanning functionality .
+A simple mobile application developed using Android Studio, equipped with a secure authentication system powered by Firebase, as well as a built-in QR code scanning functionality implemented with Java and Kotlin